JoshHaywood/JoshHaywood/README.md

 I'm an aspiring Web Developer currently studying BSC Web Development.

 - 🔭 I’m currently working on a game reviewing app
-- 🌱 I’m currently learning React and Boostrap
+- 🌱 I’m currently learning React and Tailwind

 I have a background in mixed software such as: